Retatrutide FDA Approval Status 2026

-No. Retatrutide remains in Phase 3, Lilly has not announced an NDA filing date, and there is still no approved prescription or pharmacy pathway.
+No. Retatrutide is not FDA approved, remains in Phase 3, Lilly has not announced an NDA filing, and there is still no approved prescription or pharmacy pathway.

 Update History ▾